Mister-Ky/Snake/README.md

 (it depends on how you compile the program, but the above says about Snake.exe from a repository that has already been built)

-## instead of Snake.exe (he is in version 1.0 and not in 1.1 which is in github, look at commits up to version 1.1) you can also write just snake
+Snake.exe , he is in version 1.0 and not in 1.1 which is in github, look at commits up to version 1.1

+## instead of Snake.exe you can also write just snake
 ## the application and the window have an icon

 the above may be making a mistake somewhere